-Precipitation and hydrometeorological processes
+Precipitation and Hydrometeorological Processes

-Students in DAS confront the grand research challenge to improve the understanding of precipitation and hydrometeorological processes so we can improve the prediction of weather and climate.
-Students in DAS participate in field campaigns across the globe to collect measurements of precipitation using advanced techniques, not just rain gauges.
-These techniques include remote sensing retrievals from advanced dual-polarization radars and microwave radiometers, and aircraft microphysics probes and disdrometers that measure particle size distributions to understand the physics of precipitation.
+Students in the department confront the grand research challenge to improve the understanding of precipitation and hydrometeorological processes so we can improve the prediction of weather and climate.
+They participate in field campaigns across the globe to collect measurements of precipitation using advanced techniques, not just rain gauges.
+These techniques include remote sensing retrievals from advanced dual-polarization radars and microwave radiometers, and retrievals from aircraft microphysics probes and disdrometers that measure particle size distributions to understand the physics of precipitation.
 We also use aircraft and surface observations to understand the flows of water from the surface into the atmospheric circulation, including in situ measurements of soil moisture, streamflow, ecosystem characteristics and physics, and fluxes of energy and water at the surface.
 Satellite data and atmospheric reanalysis also plays a key role in understanding the flows of water vapor through the earth system as well as cloud and precipitation processes, but these must be validated using observations we collect as well as detailed process-oriented model studies.
 Students in this area also gain experience using state-of-the-art modeling systems to evaluate the representation of water-cloud-precipitation-hydrologic processes in weather systems and the climate system.

 Faculty working in Precipitation and Hydrometeorological Processes

 - In June of 2016, nine United States Army soldiers were on a routine training exercise at Fort Hood, Texas.
 They made the decision to traverse a low water crossing on Owl Creek.
 Unbeknownst to them,...